 Another tip for looking after an unwell child is making them feel comfortable.
 There are several ways you can do this which include keeping the room airy, giving them plenty of fluids to drink, keeping them entertained with games and stories, as well as encouraging them to get plenty of rest.
 It is also key that you listen to your child as well as how they’re feeling and follow their lead regarding what makes them comfortable.

 Once you’ve been to a professional and they’ve given you a diagnosis, you should pay attention to their symptoms while nursing them back to health.
 If, for instance, they had a high fever, ensure that it’s gradually coming down.
 If the symptoms persist and you have a gut feeling that it’s beyond what the doctor suggested, perhaps consider getting a second opinion.
-If you do find that it’s more serious than you thought and you were misdiagnosed, or something was overlooked, then you should contact The Medical Negligence Experts and see if they can offer advice and inform you regarding steps you can take to be compensated.
+If you do find that it’s more serious than you thought and you were misdiagnosed, or something was overlooked, then you should contact solicitors specialising in medical negligence to see if they can offer advice and inform you regarding steps you can take to be compensated.

 Consistency is key when nursing a sick child, so it’s important that you take note of that.
 It means giving them any prescriptions they should regularly be taking as well as ensuring they take these alongside a balanced diet too.
 In case you forgot, a balanced diet for your little one should include proteins such as eggs, fish fingers, and chicken, as well as fruits and vegetables, milk and dairy foods and plenty of water,